Gope, K. ; Livshits, E. ; Bittner, D. M. ; Baer, R. ; Strasser, D. An “inverse” harpoon mechanism

-Linear scaling density functional theory approaches to electronic structure are often based on the tendency of electrons to localize even in large atomic and molecular systems.
-However, in many cases of actual interest, for example in semiconductor nanocrystals, system sizes can reach very large extension before signiﬁcant electron localization sets in and the scaling of the numerical methods may deviate strongly from linear.
-Here, we address this class of systems, by developing a massively parallel density functional theory (DFT) approach which doesn't rely on electron localizationa and is formally quadratic scaling, yet enables highly eﬃcient linear wall-time complexity in the weak scalability regime.
-The approach extends from the stochastic DFT method described in Fabian et. al. WIRES: Comp.
+Linear scaling density functional theory (DFT) approaches to the electronic structure of materials are often based on the tendency of electrons to localize in large atomic and molecular systems.
+However, in many cases of actual interest, such as semiconductor nanocrystals, system sizes can reach a substantial extension before signiﬁcant electron localization sets in, causing a considerable deviation from linear scaling.
+Herein, we address this class of systems by developing a massively parallel DFT approach which does not rely on electron localization and is formally quadratic scaling yet enables highly eﬃcient linear wall-time complexity in the weak scalability regime.
+The method extends from the stochastic DFT approach described in Fabian et al. (WIRES: Comp.
 Mol.
-Science, e1412 2019 but is fully deterministic.
-It uses standard quantum chemical atomcentered Gaussian basis sets for representing the electronic wave functions combined with Cartesian real space grids for some of the operators and for enabling a fast solver for the Poisson equation.
-Our main conclusion is, that when a processor-abundant high performance computing (HPC) infrastructure is available, this type of approach has the potential to allow the study of large systems in regimes where quantum conﬁnement or electron delocalization prevents linear-scaling.
+Sci.
+2019, e1412) but is entirely deterministic.
+It uses standard quantum chemical atomcentered Gaussian basis sets to represent the electronic wave functions combined with Cartesian real-space grids for some operators and enables a fast solver for the Poisson equation.
+Our main conclusion is that when a processor-abundant high-performance computing (HPC) infrastructure is available, this type of approach has the potential to allow the study of large systems in regimes where quantum conﬁnement or electron delocalization prevents linear scaling.

-We consider a quantum-mechanical system, finite or extended, initially in its ground-state, exposed to a time-dependent potential pulse, with a slowly varying envelope and a carrier frequency \$\textbackslashomega\_0\$.
-By working out a rigorous solution of the time-dependent Schrödinger equation in the high-ω0 limit, we find that, to the leading order in ω−10, a perfect self-cancellation of the system’s linear response occurs as the pulse switches off.
-Surprisingly, the system’s observables are, nonetheless, describable in terms of the linear density response function and nonlinear functions of the electric field.
-An analysis of the jellium slab and jellium sphere models reveals very high surface sensitivity of the considered setup, producing a richer excitation spectrum than accessible within the conventional linear response regime.
+We consider an arbitrary quantum mechanical system, initially in its ground-state, exposed to a time-dependent electromagnetic pulse with a carrier frequency ω0 and a slowly varying envelope of finite duration.
+By working out a solution to the time-dependent Schrödinger equation in the high-ω0 limit, we find that, to the leading order in ω−10, a perfect self-cancellation of the system’s linear response occurs as the pulse switches off.
+Surprisingly, the system’s observables are, nonetheless, describable in terms of a combination of its linear density response function and nonlinear functions of the electric field.
+An analysis of a jellium slab and jellium sphere models reveals a very high surface sensitivity of the considered setup, producing a richer excitation spectrum than accessible within the conventional linear response regime.
 On this basis, we propose a new spectroscopic technique, which we provisionally name the Nonlinear High-Frequency Pulsed Spectroscopy (NLHFPS).
-Combining the advantages of the extraordinary surface sensitivity, the absence of constraints by the conventional dipole selection rules, and the ease of theoretical interpretation by means of the linear response time-dependent density functional theory, NLHFPS has the potential to evolve into a powerful characterization method in nanoscience and nanotechnology
+Combining the advantages of the extraordinary surface sensitivity, the absence of constraints by the traditional dipole selection rules, and the clarity of theoretical interpretation utilizing the linear response time-dependent density functional theory, NLHFPS has a potential to evolve into a powerful characterization method for nanoscience and nanotechnology